-(6) funds budgeted for a service back-up plan are not used or needed; or
+funds budgeted for a service back-up plan are not used or needed; or

-(7) the CDSA, the case manager or service coordinator, the individual's service planning team, or a DADS representative require a revision.
+the FMSA, the service coordinator, the person-centered service planning team, or an HHSC representative require a revision.

-The member, LAR or DR must submit budget revisions to the CDSA for approval.
-Revised budgets cannot be implemented until written approval is received from the CDSA.
+The member, LAR or DR must submit budget revisions to the FMSA for approval.
+Revised budgets cannot be implemented until written approval is received from the FMSA.

-The CDSA must provide assistance to the member, LAR or DR with budget revisions as requested or needed by the member, validate the budget, and provide written approval to the member, LAR or DR.
+The FMSA must provide assistance to the member, LAR or DR with budget revisions as requested or needed by the member, validate the budget, and provide written approval to the member, LAR or DR.

-The managed care organization evaluates service plan changes requested by the member and participates in the interdisciplinary team meetings to resolve issues when the member does not follow the budget or comply with CDS option budget requirements.
+The managed care organization (MCO) evaluates ISP changes requested by the member and participates in the interdisciplinary team meetings to resolve issues when the member does not follow the budget or comply with CDS option budget requirements.

 8300 Service Responsibility Option (SRO) Description